 NEW for 2015: In an exclusive bonus chapter, David Allen answers some of the most frequently asked questions he receives about Getting Things Done, including why GTD is different and how it can scale for larger teams and organizations.

-Basically it includes some very simple steps to capture things that have your attention, clarify exactly what they mean, organize them appropriately so I can step back and reflect and review.
-On the whole nature of my world and my work and its commitments, so that then I can make good intuitive trusted choices about how do I focus, what am I doing, minute-to-minute, day-to-day.
+Basically it includes some very simple steps to capture things that have your attention, clarify exactly what they mean, organize them appropriately, so I can step back and reflect and review on the whole nature of my world and my work and it's commitments, so that that I can make good, intuitive, trusted choices about how do I focus, what am I doing, minute-to-minute, day-to-day.
 And all of these steps lead you to the final step of being able to engage with your world in meaningful ways with a clear head and clear focus.